HCLOpenBMC/documents/design/multi-host-postcode.md

  - The ipmbbridged(phosphor-ipmi-ipmb) extracts postcode from IPMI message.
  - The ipmbd(phosphor-ipmi-host) appends host information with postcode and sends to the phosphor-host-postd.
+ - platform specific OEM handler (fb-ipmi-oem) sends postcode by emit-change event to the phosphor-host-postd and phosphor-post-code-manager.
- - phosphor-host-postd sends postcode events to the phosphor-post-code-manager and displays postcode in the seven segment display.
+ - phosphor-host-postd displays postcode in the seven segment display based on host position reads through D-bus interface.
  - phosphor-post-code-manager stores the postcode as history in the /var directory.